 According to the FDA, cosmetics are considered to be anything that is used to alder odors of the body, change the appearance of the body, maintain the body, protect the body or cleanse the body.
-If your new business concerns itself with any of these, then you fall under the category of the cosmetic labeling laws.
+If your new business concerns itself with any of these, then you fall under the category of cosmetic labeling laws.

 There are some common labeling mistakes with laws.
 If you plan on starting your company, you have to be aware of them.
-Here are five of the most frequently mistakes first-time company owners make:
+Here are five of the most frequent mistakes first-time company owners make:

 However, if you categorize your product under cosmetics, then you do need to list what is in it.
 You can decide whether or not you want to label your soap with ingredients, but if it has a scent or moisturizing qualities, then it needs it according to the FDA.

-- Mistaking when to use bold type.
+Mistaking when to use bold type.
 Yes- the FDA dictates when you need to use bold lettering on labels.
-The net weight contents of what you create needs to be in bold font and on the bottom third of your label.
+The net weight contents of what you create need to be in bold font and on the bottom third of your label.
 Yes- there are rules on how your label has to be laid out.
 Be sure to consult with FDA rules and guidelines to make sure you are following them exactly.

-- Know what the PDP is.
-The PDP stands for principal display panel.
-This is the box you put on the bottom your product outlining the ingredients.
+Know what the PDP is.
+The PDP stands for the principal display panel.
+This is the box you put on the bottom of your product outlining the ingredients.
 If you hear the term PDP you need to know what it refers to and what its requirements are.
 Again—be sure that you read what the laws are and how to exactly create your label so as to comply with regulations.

-- Know what font is the correct one to use on labels.
+Know what font is the correct one to use on labels.
 There are rules of fonts that must be used.
 Be sure to find out what is appropriate according to the FDA before you do your printing.
 Different areas of your PDP need different fonts and font sizes.